JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 Later, when you’ve worked with the shared module with your team and you decide to use it in other projects, you can move it to a separate project as a multiplatform library, [publish your library](https://kotlinlang.org/docs/reference/mpp-publish-lib.html), and [use it in your projects as a dependency](https://kotlinlang.org/docs/reference/mpp-add-dependencies.html).

-_We'd like to thank the [Kodein Koders team](https://twitter.com/kodeinkoders) for helping us write this article._